Syn-Nine/galaxion-trade-empire/README.md

 # Galaxion Trade Empire
 Space Trading Game made in Rust based on the Trade Wars 2002 BBS game.

-This game is in public alpha and is fully playable and winable, but is still under continued development to make it more interesting and fun.
+This game is in public alpha and is fully playable and winnable, but is still under continued development to make it more interesting and fun.
 I hope to eventually make this web multiplayer.

 ### Feedback & Dev Log
 Please let me know if you find any bugs or have feedback!
 I have a dedicated channel for game updates and feedback on [my discord](https://discord.gg/rksRVtnF).
 I have a running dev log located here: [Syn9's Hideout](https://syn9.thehideoutgames.com/).